DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 ![](_img/oscPagesV2.png)

-- First page (home page) permits to select a waveform (DATA ENTRY continuous encoder), and import an user waveform from an external compliant WAVE (.wav) file.
+- First page (home page) permits to select a waveform (by using DATA ENTRY continuous encoder), and import an user waveform from an external compliant WAVE (.wav) file.
 - Second page is used to set up oscillator transposition (**COARSE** by semitones, **FINE** by cents), and the possible FM source (FM input jack, LFO 1, or LFO 2).
 - Third page is used to set up the pre-/post-joystick (used by discrete output only), nominal volume, and the velocity amount (sensitivity).

-By pressing the **PAGE** momentary button (top-right side of the module), you select the next page (or return to first/home if the page was the last).
+By pressing the **PAGE** momentary button (top-right side of the module), you select the next page (or cycle to first/home if the page was the last).
 To return to first (home) page anytime, hold **left Ctrl** key (**left Command** key on MacOS X computers), then press the **PAGE** button.

 :information_source: Except on first page, to restore a displayed setting to its default value (factory, or last saved program), hold **left Ctrl** key (**left Command** key on MacOS X computers), then press the relevant **L1 ~ L5** (left-side) momentary button!

 To import a custom WAVE file to USER WAVEFORM slot (right click context menu method):
 - Be sure the _Vektor_ module's context is set to **A**, **B**, **C**, or **D** (if not, press the relevant context button **only if its LED above is off**).
 - Do a right-mouse click on the module.
 From the menu, select **User waveform**, then **Import .wav file as USER #xx** command (**xx** stands for the current waveform number).
-- From **Open** dialog, select the path where the .wav file is located, select its filename, then click _Open_ button.
+- From **Open** dialog, select the path where the .wav file is located, select the filename, then click _Open_ button.

 To import a custom WAVE file to USER WAVEFORM slot (file drag and drop method):
 - Be sure the _Vektor_ module's context is set to **MIX** (if not, press the MIX context button **only if its LED above is off**).
 - From your operating system file browser (Explorer on Windows computers, Finder on MacOS X computers), open the folder where the WAVE file is.
-- Drag the relevant **.wav** file, then drop it over the module, that's all.
+- Drag the relevant **.wav** file, then drop it anywhere over the module.

 You'll cannot import a WAVE file over built-in ROM waveform (labelled **032.
 SINE** to **127.
 WHITE NOISE**).

 :warning: In case of file operation failure, the **WARN./ERR.** LED (below the joystick) is blinking red (twice per second), and a related error information is displayed, until you press any button (to acknowledge the error condition).

-:warning: The _Vektor_ module doesn't permit to export a waveform to a file.
+:warning: The _Vektor_ module doesn't allow to "export" waveform to a file.

 ---